H4HWV2011/msjarvis-public-docs/thesis/32-fractal-optimization-and-dgms.md

 ## 32.7 Summary

-The fractal optimization layer consists of many small, service-attached Darwin–Gödel-style components that observe behavior, propose changes, and evaluate their effects.
-By distributing this process across a network of connectors and tying it into container, memory, and control structures, the system can explore improvements in a structured, traceable way rather than through monolithic updates.
+The fractal optimization layer consists of 69 small, service-attached Darwin–Gödel-style components that observe behavior, propose changes, and evaluate their effects along specific edges of the Ms. Jarvis architecture.
+By distributing this process across a network of connectors and tying it into shared memory and control structures, the system can explore improvements in a structured, traceable way rather than through monolithic updates.